hakoke/llama4/GAME_REQUIREMENTS.md

 - Store data only for game duration
 - Option to delete all data after game
 - Clear privacy policy
+- Provide transparency overlays during Mind Games showing what is stored and allow mid-session opt-out without breaking flow

 ### AI Restrictions
 - Game context only
 - No malicious impersonation outside game
 - No data retention without consent
 - Players must agree to be impersonated
+- Safety settings only govern out-of-game use; in-arena AI has zero speech restrictions and may mirror profanity/edginess to maintain deception

 ---